wp-plugins/easing-slider/readme.txt

 * Improved admin notices functionality: now using WordPress native hooks.

 = 2.1 =
-* Added "Customize" panel which allows you to make basic slideshow styling alterations using a new visual editor.
+* Added "Customize" panel which allows you to make basic slider styling alterations using a new visual editor.
 * Reconfigured preloading functionality to fix a bug.
 * Added title attribute functionality to images.
 * Re-added functionality for script and style registration, making them easier enqueue.